-One of the most confusing financial products on the planet is the annuity.
+Hands down, the annuity has got to be one of the most confusing financial products on the planet.
 There are so many different types of annuities that it’s hard to keep track of all of them.
-Annuities come with different terms, benefits, transfer rules, and different ways of earning money.
+Annuities come with different terms, benefits, transfer rules and ways of earning money.
 From market-index annuities to fixed-rate annuities and from immediate annuities to deferred annuities, there is a lot to take in.

 Financial industry jargon used to explain and sell annuities doesn’t help much, either.